aplpolaris/cage-rgg/README.md

 * Maven
 * IntelliJ or a similar IDE

+### Building Required Libraries

+The project uses the `Parsnip` library, which you will need to clone and build separately.
+Clone the repository at https://github.com/aplpolaris/parsnip to your local machine and run the following command in the project root directory: `mvn clean install`.
+Alternately, you can open the project in IntelliJ

+### Building the CAGE-RGG Project

 Once you have these dependencies installed, you can clone the repository to your local machine and open the project in IntelliJ.

-### Building the Project

 To build the project, run the following command in the project root directory:

 * `mvn clean install`